Zener cards: Overview

 The methods the Rhines used to prevent subjects from gaining hints and clues as to the design on the cards were far from adequate.
 In many experiments, the cards were displayed face up, but hidden behind a small wooden shield.
 Several ways of obtaining information about the design on the card remain even in the presence of the shield.
 For instance, the subject may be able sometimes to see the design on the face-up card reflected in the agent’s glasses.
-Even if the agent isn’t wearing glasses it is possible to see the reflection in his cornea.
+Even if the agent isn’t wearing glasses, it is possible to see the reflection in his cornea.

 Once Rhine took precautions in response to criticisms of his methods, he was unable to find any high-scoring subjects.

 James Alcock notes, "Despite Rhine’s confidence that he had established the reality of extrasensory perception, he had not done so.
-Methodological problems with his experiments eventually came to light, and as a result parapsychologists no longer run card-guessing studies and rarely even refer to Rhine’s work."
+Methodological problems with his experiments eventually came to light, and as a result, parapsychologists no longer run card-guessing studies and rarely even refer to Rhine’s work."

-The chemist Irving Langmuir called Rhine's experiments an example of pathological science – the science of things that aren't so – and criticized its practitioners not as dishonest people but as ones that have sufficiently fooled themselves.
+The chemist Irving Langmuir called Rhine's experiments an example of pathological science–"the science of things that aren't so," as he described it–and criticized its practitioners not as dishonest people but as ones that have sufficiently fooled themselves.

-During James Randi's TV special "Exploring Psychic Powers Live!" a psychic was tested on a deck of 250 Zener cards and was only able to predict 50 of them correctly, which is the expected result of random guessing the cards.
+During James Randi's TV special, Exploring Psychic Powers Live!, a psychic was tested on a deck of 250 Zener cards and was only able to predict 50 of them correctly, which is the expected result of random guessing the cards.

-In 2016 Massimo Polidoro tested an Italian mother and daughter that were claiming a 90% and above success rate of psychic transmission using Zener cards.
-Upon restricting them from seeing each other's faces and to the use of a silent writing method their success rate dropped to no better than chance.
-The women were cognizant of the fact that they required visual contact to achieve transmission of the symbols saying, "This kind of understanding is so natural to us, all this attention to us is also very surprising.
+In 2016, Massimo Polidoro tested an Italian mother and daughter who were claiming a 90% and above success rate of psychic transmission using Zener cards.
+Upon restricting them from seeing each other's faces and the use of a silent writing method, their success rate dropped to no better than chance.
+The women were cognizant of the fact that they required visual contact to achieve transmission of the symbols, saying, "This kind of understanding is so natural to us, all this attention to us is also very surprising.
 There are no tricks, but surely we understand each other with looks.
 It always happens."